-- Executive Board and Supervisory Board remuneration is not reported on an individual basis - insufficient disclosure of objective and extra-financial performance parameters of the remuneration - use of discretion granted by a committee not comprehensible to third parties. - o no rectification or statement if the remuneration system or report for the Management Board is approved with less than 75 percent of the voting rights represented at the Annual General Meeting in the previous year. - o Stock option plans are set up jointly for members of the Board of Management and employees - o Lack of disclosure of stock option programs - o for executive members - o increasing or inadequately reduced remuneration of members of the Board of Managing Directors in conjunction with poorer company results: - o remuneration that is not performance-related or disproportionate or severance pay of any kind; lack of bonus/malus compensation - o A disclosure in the form of the attached sample charts according to the German Corporate Governance Code as amended on 7 February 2017 non-executive members

-- o Remuneration is not appropriate relative to comparable companies and is not predominantly fixed - o The variable remuneration component is linked to the dividend or comparable parameters - o Lack of a deductible and/or failure to disclose if one exists.
+- o performance parameters for determining the variable remuneration are linked exclusively to the share price. - o stock option plans whose redemption does not extend beyond the term of the contract o variable remuneration component for virtual stock options (phantom shares) is linked - to dividend - o lack of transparency e.g: - Executive Board and Supervisory Board remuneration is not reported on an individual basis - insufficient disclosure of objective and extra-financial performance parameters of the remuneration - lack of disclosure of stock option plans - use of discretion granted by a committee not comprehensible to third parties. - o no rectification or statement if the remuneration system for the Management Board is approved with less than 75 percent of the voting rights represented at the Annual General Meeting in the previous year. - o for executive members - o increasing or inadequately reduced remuneration of members of the Board of Managing Directors in conjunction with poorer company results: - o remuneration that is not performance-related or disproportionate or severance pay of any kind; lack of bonus/malus compensation - o A disclosure in the form of the attached sample charts according to the German Corporate Governance Code as amended on 7 February 2017 is preferable for non-executive members - o Remuneration is not appropriate relative to comparable companies and is not predominantly fixed - o The variable remuneration component is linked to the dividend or comparable parameters